NicoCaste/themoviedb/README.md

 # themoviedb

 Hi!
-I hope you enjoy the project as I did programming it.
+I hope you enjoy the project as I did programming it and designing all the error or wait images..
 To make testing the app easier, I added a test API key in the repository.

 The architecture is based on MVVM oriented to protocols.